Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations: Posterior Distribution of DGP Emulator Gradients

-\paragraph{Posterior distribution of DGP gradient.} Since a DGP emulator is a collection of LGPs, the approximate posterior mean and covariance of the DGP gradients can be obtained by averaging the results from $N_{\text{imp}}$ imputed LGPs using Equations \eqref{eq:mean_derivative_of_lgp} and \eqref{eq: LGP gradient covariance}:
+Since a DGP emulator is a collection of LGPs, the predictive posterior mean and covariance of the DGP gradients can be approximated by averaging the results from $N_{\text{imp}}$ imputed LGPs using Equations \eqref{eq:mean_derivative_of_lgp} and \eqref{eq: LGP gradient covariance} with the law of total variance: